mikededo/dartBarrelFileGenerator/README.md

 - `dartBarrelFileGenerator.promptName: false` (by default).

 Whenever you create a new barrel file, a prompt will appear to ask for the file name.
-It only works when creating a barrel file for a single folder, since it does not have much sense having it for the other option.
+It can be used for both options.

 > **Note**: When entering the name, the `.dart` extension is not required.